I Just Got Hit by a Car—What Should I Do?

 You can get the other driver’s insurance information from that police officer at the scene or from the accident report once it is completed.
 You should then call the other driver’s insurance company to set up your claim.
 When setting up the claim, only give basic information—your name, where it happened, where your car is now located—so that their adjuster can evaluate the damage.

 The insurance company may try to record you while they ask you questions about what happened or what your injuries are.
 Do not give a recorded statement to the insurance company.
-The insurance company is going try to get you to say something so it can put all or part of the blame for the accident on you.
+The insurance company is going to try to get you to say something so it can put all or part of the blame for the accident on you.
 You shouldn’t let the insurance company record anything until you have spoken to a lawyer.
 The insurance company will pester you with calls and emails and even threaten not to pay your claim.
-Don’t cave in to these hardball tactics.
+Don’t cave into these hardball tactics.
 The insurance company is just trying to increase its profits by trying to invent a reason not to pay your claim.

 Get Legal Advice

 The insurance company has lots of money and resources.
 When it is you against the insurance company it is not a fair fight.
 Contact a lawyer even if you are not sure it is necessary.
 An attorney specializing in accident cases will be able to stand up to the insurance company and look out for your best interests.
 A lawyer can make sure that you get paid for everything you are entitled to—things the insurance company won’t tell you about.
+At Rinehardt Injury Attorneys our team is experienced and has been successful in handling car accident cases.
+Contact us today for a free consultation.